Low regularity symplectic schemes for stochastic NLS: Conserved Quantities

 \begin{lemma} For any $ \sbv,\sbw\in l^2_s(\mbbZ),s>1 $, one has

-\end{lemma} \begin{proof} For the readers convenience we reproduce the proof of this proposition \cite[Lem.
-4.4]{M.S2023} and extend it to the newly introduced random variables.
-First we consider the deterministic part of the scheme.
-We have, \begin{equs}
+\end{lemma} The proof of Lemma \ref{lemma:vwedgeGiszero} is an extension of the proof of \cite[Lemma 4.4]{M.S2023} to the newly introduced random variables. \begin{proof} First, we consider the deterministic part of the scheme.
+We have,